-- 7.1.5 Industrial uses such as distribution logistics, warehousing, transportation, industrial services, construction, manufacturing, services (business, petroleum, professional, scientific, and technical), and industrial storage are appropriate within all industrial areas identified on Map 6: Land Use Concept. - 7.1.6 Limited small scale commercial uses to serve the development may be permitted at the discretion of the County within identified industrial areas. - 7.1.7 All private lighting, including security and parking area lighting, shall be designed according to the County's 'dark sky' Land Use Bylaw requirements, conserve energy, reduce glare, and minimize light trespass onto surrounding properties.
+- 7.1.1 The following policies apply to those areas identified on Map 6: Land Use Concept as "M1 Small Lot Industrial", "M2-A Flex Industrial", and "M2-B Large Lot Industrial". - 7.1.2 Development of industrial uses should proceed in an orderly and logical manner supported by full piped servicing and infrastructure.
+Temporary servicing solutions may be permitted subject to the policies within the ASP. - 7.1.3 Industrial uses such as distribution logistics, warehousing, transportation, industrial services, construction, manufacturing, services (business, petroleum, professional, scientific, and technical), and industrial storage are appropriate within all industrial areas (M1, M2-A, and M2-B) identified on Map 6: Land Use Concept. - 7.1.4 Limited small scale commercial uses to serve the local area development may be permitted at the discretion of the County within identified industrial areas. - 7.1.5 All private lighting, including security and parking area lighting, shall be designed according to the County's 'dark sky' Land Use Bylaw requirements, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 7.1.4 Industrial uses located adjacent to existing or future residential or agricultural areas shall address the Interface policies in Section 11 of this Plan.